BRAIN FITNESS FOR PILOTS – Peer Reviewed & Research Based!

 I struggled with Cog Testing, can this help me?

 Yes, many pilots who struggled in the same way have benefitted from OA Training.
-It is the most researched program of its kind and we have seen many pilots reach their aviation goals following completion of our program.
-OA goes so far beyond playing with “brain games” on the internet, with no professional and personalized guidance, that it’s hard to express the massive difference in what you get (though check out the Start Now page after your done reading the FAQ’s).
-Outside of meeting with a professional cognitive rehabilitation therapist one-on-one in his or her office, we know of no other program that has the potential of OA.
+By far, it is the most researched program of its kind and we have seen many pilots reach their aviation goals following completion of our program, though as stated before we cannot guarantee the success of any one pilot.
+Overall, we simply know of no other program that has the potential of OA.

 Pilots continue to say our program is like having a personal trainer or physical therapist (PT) as a guide to overcome a weakness, injury, or obstacle.
 In this way, we assign exercises that are customized for a particular pilot’s needs through our Fly Right or Forever Fly program, and we guide pilots during the training process to ensure optimal effects.
 The brain is quite complicated, so OA strives to take the guesswork out of training to assist pilots in making real performance gains.
 Simply put, we believe there is no better program available in any profession.